ikoniqoz/nitrodocs/content/plugins/streams/entry-form.md

 ## Overriding Success/Failure Messages

-Many PyroCMS themes have built-in displays for flash data (that is, data that is only available on the next page refresh, and usually contains a message about the success/failure of the previous action).
+Many NitroCMS themes have built-in displays for flash data (that is, data that is only available on the next page refresh, and usually contains a message about the success/failure of the previous action).
 You can control what these messages say with these two parameters:

 <table cellpadding="0" cellspacing="0" class="docs_table">
 	<thead>